GoogleCloudPlatform/DataflowTemplates/v1/README_Cloud_PubSub_to_Datadog.md

 * **apiKeySource** (Source of the API key passed.
 One of PLAINTEXT, KMS or SECRET_MANAGER.): Source of the API key.
 One of PLAINTEXT, KMS or SECRET_MANAGER.
 This parameter must be provided if secret manager is used.
 If apiKeySource is set to KMS, apiKeyKMSEncryptionKey and encrypted apiKey must be provided.
 If apiKeySource is set to SECRET_MANAGER, apiKeySecretId must be provided.
 If apiKeySource is set to PLAINTEXT, apiKey must be provided.
 * **javascriptTextTransformGcsPath** (JavaScript UDF path in Cloud Storage): The Cloud Storage path pattern for the JavaScript code containing your user-defined functions.
 * **javascriptTextTransformFunctionName** (JavaScript UDF name): The name of the function to call from your JavaScript file.
 Use only letters, digits, and underscores.
 (Example: transform_udf1).
+* **javascriptFunctionReload** (Enable JavaScript UDF auto-reload feature): If set to true, enables the JavaScript UDF auto-reload feature, which guarantees that updated code is used without the need to restart jobs.
+* **javascriptReloadIntervalMinutes** (JavaScript UDF auto-reload interval (minutes)): Define the interval that workers may check for JavaScript UDF changes to reload the files.
+Defaults to: 60.

 ## User-Defined functions (UDFs)